Zingle/ios-sdk/README.md

 // Specify search criteria; note stars are used as wild cards. accountSearch.displayName = @"*Test*";

-// Delegate will receive NSError, or NSArray of ZingleAccount objects [accountSearch setDelegate:self withSelector:@selector(accountSearchResults:)];
+// Delegate will receive NSError, or NSArray of 0 or more ZingleAccount objects [accountSearch setDelegate:self withSelector:@selector(accountSearchResults:)];
 [accountSearch search];
 ```